Chuo-ku, where children learn, Part 2 "Jr. Chuo-ku Culture and History Zukan"

 It also introduces the state of elementary schools in each region and the history of each school.

-(Please refer to the information on the Chuo-ku website for the specially approved school system.)
+(Please refer to the information on the Chuo-ku website for the specially-approved school system.)

-You can check the contents not only at the municipal library but also on the website! !
+You can check the contents not only at the municipal library but also on the website!

-Actually, what's it?
+Actually, what is it?

 The content of this book is published on the Internet in a considerable proportion.